Successful travel tricks of the trade

 You are at the airport, now what?

-• Check out the airport lost and found if you have time.
-Find phone chargers, headphones, and more.
+- If you have time, check out the airport lost and found.
+You can find phone chargers, headphones, and more.
 If it has not been claimed in ninety days, you can get it for free.
-Often it is thrown away if not claimed, so you are giving it a new loving home.
+Often, it is thrown away if not claimed, so you are giving it a new, loving home.

-• Be calm, polite, and appreciative at all times.
-Greet gate agents, and your flight attendants and ask them how they are.
+- Be calm, polite, and appreciative at all times.
+Greet gate agents and your flight attendants and ask them how they are.
 Make eye contact and wish them a good day.
 Simple effort can make a stressful day less harsh.
 What we present is often how we get treated back.
 If someone is rude, move on.
 They may have missed a flight, lost their luggage, or are flying due to a family emergency.
 Show kindness and give them a gentle smile.
-Traveling is hard for many, be patient, and you are often well rewarded.
+Traveling is hard for many, so be patient, and you will often be well rewarded.

 In The Air Travel Tips